Stremio/stremio-addons/sip/p2p.md

 The user would send `requestUpdate` message to all their delegated nodes, and use them for resolving names.
 This improves performance, and also ensures all add-ons receive the `requestUpdate` message.

+The add-on SDK can ensure add-on creators run supernodes by either shipping the go binaries for ipfs or by using `js-ipfs`.
+The go version might be needed because we need full DHT support.